 A very curly shag bob can be done well on fine or thick hair textures.
 Shaggy curls define the shaggy hair style with lots of crown layers.
 Style in sections with mousse, then gel on mid-lengths and ends, while diffusing until dry.
 Add a little oil warmed up in your hands to break the crunch up and soften the curls.

-Choppy Blonde Shag with Curtain Bangs
+#13: Choppy Blonde Shag with Curtain Bangs

 Shag hairstyles are back, and a choppy blonde shag with curtain bangs is definitely a trend to try.
 Shorter lengths on top around the crown will give hair volume.
 Soft textured curtain fringe on a shag hairstyle will create a little more fullness.
 Style with a ¼” barrel curling iron and spritz with She-Bang-A-Bang by Evo.

-Shaggy Layers with Thick Bangs
+#14: Dark Brown Shaggy Layers with Thick Bangs

 Shaggy layers with thick bangs bring out a lived-in effortless shag hairstyle.
 Perfect for medium density hair, wear it naturally wavy or bring out the waves using a soft texture spray.
 Create fuller bangs by adding some texture, layers, and a good root lift powder after your hair is dry.

-Trendy Layered Shag with Feathered Ends
+#15: Trendy Layered Shag with Feathered Ends

 A trendy layered shag with feathered ends can be great for thick-haired women.
-It will remove some weight to make the ends flick out of this shag hair like pretty little feathers.
+It will remove some weight to make the ends flick out of your shag hair like pretty little feathers.
 Shaggy haircuts are for the working professional with long round layers around the face and curled back.

-Textured Shag with Long Bangs
+#16: Honey Blonde Textured Shag with Long Bangs

 Consider a textured shag with long bangs for a summery and beachy style.
 Add tousled waves to enhance such a long-length shag cut.
 To keep your fringe looking fresh, try Evo’s Water Killer Dry shampoo.

-Medium Shag Haircut With Bangs
+#17: Light Brown Medium Shag Haircut With Bangs

 Achieve a medium shag haircut with bangs by asking for feathered and textured layers.
 For styling, wrap sections of hair with a 1 ½ barrel curling iron, leaving the ends uncurled.
 GHD and Babyliss are affordable styling tools for that beachy shag.
 Spritz the hair with finishing spray and fluff a bit using your fingers to comb through.

-Short Shag With Bangs
+#18: Dark Brown Short Shag With Bangs

 The short shag with bangs is very low-maintenance.
-The versatility of a shag hairstyle is endless.
+The versatility of a short shag hairstyle with fringe is endless.
 The bangs can be placed perfectly to sweep your eyebrows and accentuate your eyes.
 There are messy layers that lift and add playfulness to the hair.
 Short shags are perfect for women with fine, medium, and thick hair.

-Disheveled Short Purple Shag
+#19: Disheveled Short Purple Shag